 4. Fried and Fast Food

-Fried foods are high in harmful fats and carbohydrates, which raise blood sugar and inflammation.
+Fried and fast foods are high in unhealthy fats and refined carbohydrates, which can raise blood sugar levels and increase inflammation.
+Regular consumption may also contribute to weight gain and poor heart health, especially for people with diabetes.

 Avoid: